 In 2014 it received a gift of publications from the International Monetary Fund, Washington DC following a discussion between the Chancellor Professor Amartya Sen and the Director of the IMF Madame Christine Lagarde.

-The University has also received an offer of donation of books from Professor Wang Gung Wu, who is a member of the Governing Board of the University.
+The University has also received an offer of a donation of books from Professor Wang Gung Wu, who is a member of the Governing Board of the University.

 Membership: Inter-library loan / Resources Sharing